 a set of core infrastructure services that programmers can use in developing distributed applications that are integrated with the SAS platform.
 These services provide basic underlying functions that are common to many applications.
-These functions include making client connections to SAS application servers, dynamic service discovery, user authentication, profile management, session context management, metadata and content repository access, activity logging, event management, information publishing, and stored process execution.
+These functions include making client connections to SAS application servers, dynamic service discovery, user authentication, profile management, session context management, metadata and content repository access, information publishing, and stored process execution.